tflugo1942/Sitecore-Search-TS-SDK-Starter-Kit/README.md

 The next step is to install the required packages (dependencies) that the project needs to run.

 Make sure you're in the correct directory (where your project files are).
-If not, use `cd your-folder-name` to navigate to the correct folder.
-You can check your current directory by using the command `pwd`, for Mac users or `cd` for Windows users
+You may still be in the parent directory in which case, use `cd your-folder-name` to navigate to the newly created folder.
+You can check your current directory by using the command `pwd`, for Mac users or `cd` for Windows users.

 Install the required packages by running the following command: